What is academic misconduct?

 5. Use of Unauthorised Materials.
 Unless expressly permitted, notes, books, calculators, computers or any other material and equipment are not permitted into a test or examination.
 Make sure you read the examination rules carefully.
 If you are still not sure what you are allowed to take in, check with your lecturer.

-6. Assisting Others to Commit Dishonest Practice includes impersonating another student in a test or examination; writing an assignment for another student; giving answers to another student in a test or examination by any direct or indirect means; and allowing another student to copy answers in a test, examination or any other assessment.
+6. Assisting Others to Commit Academic Misconduct includes impersonating another student in a test or examination; writing an assignment for another student; giving answers to another student in a test or examination by any direct or indirect means; and allowing another student to copy answers in a test, examination or any other assessment.